-Taking place on September 24-25, 2018 at the Grand Hyatt New York, the 2018 Concordia Annual Summit is set to be the largest and most inclusive nonpartisan forum alongside the United Nations General Assembly.
-Bringing together decision-makers and opinion-formers in the public, private and nonprofit sectors, as well as the next generation of partnership-builders, the Annual Summit will advance critical global discussions and transform conversations into action.
-As our signature gathering, the 2018 Concordia Annual Summit will provide a powerful forum to catalyze action through shared value approaches and social impact objectives.
+Taking place on September 24-25, 2018 at the Grand Hyatt New York, the 2018 Concordia Annual Summit was the largest and most inclusive nonpartisan forum alongside the United Nations General Assembly.
+Bringing together decision-makers and opinion-formers in the public, private and nonprofit sectors, as well as the next generation of partnership-builders, the Annual Summit advanced critical global discussions and transformed conversations into action.
+As our signature gathering, the 2018 Concordia Annual Summit provided a powerful forum to catalyze action through shared value approaches and social impact objectives.

 As the international community ratifies the Global Compact for Migration (GCM) and Global Compact on Refugees (GCR) this December, there are robust efforts by the private sector and local governments that illustrate in practice how these international action plans can be implemented.
 In partnership with the Open Society Foundations, Concordia has worked with business and city leaders to take action in their communities.
 This world-class panel on welcoming and integration will showcase how leadership from cities and business is integral to establishing meaningful solutions and will point to what’s needed next for a robust response to migration and refugee-related matters.